JaimeHyland/family_shopping_list_v1/README.md

 - DEBUG
 - SECRET_KEY

 The values of DATABASE_URL and SECRET_KEY in the env.py file are identical to their equivalents in the Heroku config vars.
 However, the DEBUG variable is set to 'True' in env.py so that I as the developer can see a detailed description of errors in my code while working.
 For reasons of security, the file is excluded from Git version management, and therefore does not get written to the deployed environment, as it is designed for use only in development.
-A simply piece of code in the settings.py file ensures that the deployed app searches Heroko's Config Vars rather than looking for the absent env.py file:
+A simply piece of code in the settings.py file  should ensure that the deployed app searches Heroko's Config Vars rather than looking for the absent env.py file:
 ```
 if os.path.isfile('env.py'):
     import env